bihealth/sodar-core-legacy/docs/source/app_userprofile.rst

 Userprofile App
 ^^^^^^^^^^^^^^^

-The ``userprofile`` app is a site app which provides a user profile view for projectroles-compatible Django users and management of user specific settings.
+The ``userprofile`` app is a site app which provides a user profile view for projectroles compatible Django users and management of user specific settings.

 Installation